 Oncology nurses are critical participants in the delivery of palliative care.
 The Oncology Nursing Society’s (2022a, 2022b) positions on access to quality cancer care and certification of oncology nurses provide testimony to the role of oncology nurses in palliative care.
 Oncology nurse expertise and contributions are especially evident in their roles in oncology subspecialties of medical and radiation oncology.
 All oncology nursing certification examinations provided by the Oncology Nursing Certification Corporation (2022) include content on the physical and psychosocial aspects of palliative care in addition to addressing ethical and legal aspects.

-Approved by the ONS Board of Directors, November 2014.
-Reviewed January 2015, January 2016.
+Approved by the ONS Board of Directors November 2014.
+Reviewed January 2015, January 2016, March 2019, May 2022.

 Institute of Medicine.
 (2014).
-Dying in America: Improving quality and honoring individual preferences near the end of life: Key findings and recommendations. http://iom.nationalacademies.org/catalog/18748/dying-in-america-improv…
+Dying in America: Improving quality and honoring individual preferences near the end of life: Key findings and recommendations. https://nap.nationalacademies.org/catalog/18748/dying-in-america-improv…

 National Consensus Project.
-(2013).
+(2018).
 Clinical practice guidelines for quality palliative care (4th ed.). https://www.nationalcoalitionhpc.org/wp-content/uploads/2018/10/NCHPC-N…

 Oncology Nursing Certification Corporation.
-(2014).
-OCN® test blueprint.
-Retrieved from https://www.oncc.org/files/2018OCNTestContentOutline.pdf
+(2022).
+OCN® test content outline. https://www.oncc.org/files/2018OCNTestContentOutline.pdf